 The preparation of the beef cheeks plays a key role in the final taste of the ragu.
 Before you start cooking, it’s essential to trim any excess fat and membrane from the beef cheeks.
 Don’t remove all the fat, however, as it will help to flavor the sauce.
 Season the beef cheeks generously with salt and pepper.

-A lire aussi : Can You Prepare a Gourmet Lemon and Dill Salmon Tartare with Crispy Capers?
+Sujet a lire : Can You Prepare a Gourmet Lemon and Dill Salmon Tartare with Crispy Capers?

 Try to incorporate a marinating step to enhance the flavor of the meat.
 A simple marinade could include red wine, garlic, and herbs.
 Leave the beef cheeks to marinate for at least a few hours, or ideally overnight, to allow the flavors to penetrate the meat.